 The Government of India Act was passed by the British Parliament in August 1935.
 It was the longest act enacted by the British Parliament at that time.
-So, it was divided into two separate acts namely, the Government of India Act 1935 and the Government of Burma Act 1935.
+It was divided into two separate acts namely, the Government of India Act 1935 and the Government of Burma Act 1935.

 The topic comes under Modern Indian History which is an important subject in IAS Exam.
 This article will provide you with relevant facts about the Government of India Act 1935.
 Aspirants can also download the notes PDF from the link provided in the article.